tituspowell/wayfarer-game/README.md

 {
     if (turnCounter > turnAfterWhichDoomStarts && !doomAverted)
     {
-        // Wait for any panels to close before proceeding, as they might be busy godcalling to save from a pit yield return StartCoroutine(WaitForPanelsToClose());
+        // Wait for any panels to close before proceeding, as they might be busy godcalling
+        // to save themselves from a pit yield return StartCoroutine(WaitForPanelsToClose());

-        CameraController.OnShouldMoveToVantagePoint(DoomDice.vantagePoint, false);
+        CameraController.MoveToVantagePoint(DoomDice.vantagePoint, false);

         // Spin dice #1 if it still exists SpinDoomDice(doomDice1, true, out bool dice1JustDoomed);